calcurates/module-woocommerce/readme.txt

 5. Accurate shipping and delivery dates for WooCommerce checkout

 == Changelog ==

+= 1.6.1 =
+- Add: Duties & taxes: the {tax_amount} variable has been added to Explanatory Text for Carrier and Table Rates Shipping Options

 = 1.6.0 =
 - Add: "Delivery Date and Time Slot picker" feature for WooCommerce has been implemented